iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

 experiment management software, that builds upon [Git](https://git-scm.com/) (although it can work stand-alone).
-DVC reduces the gap between established engineering tool sets and data science needs, allowing users to take advantage of [new features](#core-features) while reusing existing skills and intuition.
+DVC reduces the gap between established engineering tool sets and data science needs, allowing users to take advantage of new [features](#core-features) while reusing existing skills and intuition.

 ![](/img/reproducibility.png) _DVC codifies data and ML experiments_

-Data science experiment sharing and collaboration can be done through regular Git flows (commits, branching, pull requests, etc.), the same way it works for software engineers.
+Data science experiment sharing and collaboration can be done through a regular Git flow (commits, branching, pull requests, etc.), the same way it works for software engineers.

 [`dvc`](/doc/command-reference) is a command line tool, similar to `git`.